How to Teach Your Baby Sign Language (Step-by-Step Guide) - Baby Chick

 5 handshape at the forehead, drops to flat-O handshape at the chin.

 This takes practice on your part.
 Begin with a few signs to get in the swing of things and add more as you become more confident and consistent.
 You cannot overwhelm your child by signing “too much.”
-Incorporate signs into your daily routines such as feedings and mealtime, bath and evening routine, and play.
+Incorporate signs into your daily routines such as feedings and mealtime, baths and evening routines, and play.
 Signs should be used during meaningful experiences and activities, not drilled or taught in isolation.

 There are many baby sign language books and online resources, such as Amazon and YouTube.
 Keep in mind the three types of philosophies mentioned above.
 Many popular books are not written or published by companies or individuals who know sign language, and videos can be uploaded online by anybody.
 Both lead to misinformation.